Uneasy calm grips Ukraine as West prepares winter aid

 The 71-year-old lamented the uncertainty about whether Russia will resume its strikes after infrastructure is fixed, a frustrating cycle of destruction and repair that has made wartime life even more difficult.

-Kyrylo Tymoshenko, the deputy head of the Ukrainian president’s office, said Russian forces overnight fired on seven regions in Ukraine’s south and east, employing missiles, drones and heavy artillery.
+Kyrylo Tymoshenko, the deputy head of the Ukrainian president’s office, said Russian forces overnight fired missiles, drones and heavy artillery on seven regions in Ukraine’s south and east.

 Tymoshenko said that as of Tuesday, power had been restored to 24% of residents in the recently liberated southern city of Kherson.